Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By MelWashereTuesday from Winnipeg, MB

 I purchase inexpensive tubs of baby wipes, and use them daily for makeup removal.
 After using them to clean my face, I then wipe my sink before tossing.
-This helps to keep the sink clean between regular thorough cleanings.

 You could try buying the same brands of mascara and eye makeup remover.
 Ponds Cold Cream is what removes theatrical makeup.
 Apply that to lashes and rub off with facial tissue.